xzhuah/PersonalFinancialAssistant/README.md

 This is a secure program.
 It allows you to

-* use your own mongodb database with login information maintained by yourself
+* use your own <a href="https://www.mongodb.com/cloud/atlas">mongodb database</a> with login information maintained by yourself
 * encrypt all your database message with your own password
 	* each if someone managed to get into your database, he won't read your data